 The purpose is to check whether there is an error in both statements and detect fraud.
-Often, there are transactions recorded on your financial statement, but you can’t find it on the bank statement.
+Often, there are transactions recorded on your financial statement, but you can’t find them on the bank statement.

 The importance of a bank reconciliation

 Bank reconciliation is not only useful for avoiding errors and detecting fraud but also has other uses that can help your company.
 Let’s discuss further.